 In 2011 I graduated from art academy Minerva in Groningen.
 It's been a while but I never presented the work well afterwards.
 I wanted to include this in my projects, because it was a bigger project where I chose the topic and way of illustrating it myself.

 During the research phase of the project, I wasn't sure if I wanted to approach it more with a fantasy/sci-fi theme or if I would try to keep it more fact-based.
-I chose to tell a short 'story' (or description if you will) of how our world develops in space.
+I chose to tell a short 'story' (or description if you will) of how our world develops (or is predicted to) in space.
 I illustrated this in a long illustration that one could show on a wall in 5 rows, or print as a leporello book.
 The huge width symbolizes to the vastness of space itself.